Apply to the Corps of Cadets

 Early Decision deadline.
 Applicants who submit all supporting documents by November 15 will receive their appointment decision no later than December 15.

 Priority Decision deadline.
-Applicants who submit all supporting documents will receive their appointment decision by February 1.
+Appointment decision priority will be given to applicants who submit all supporting documents by Feb 1.

 NOTE: Applications and supporting documents submitted after February 1 will be reviewed on a rolling basis after early decision and priority applicants have been reviewed.